 To finish up the look, I contoured my lower cheekbones with black eyeshadow and blended it with MAC Cosmetics Powder Blush in Blunt.
 Next I lined my lips with a light-gray lip liner pencil, and applied MAC Cosmestics City Slick.

 Using the same liquid eyeliner, I drew a straight line from the corners of my mouth outward into my cheek bones.
 Next, I drew smaller, crooked lines from the top of my lips to the bottom and sparingly used diagonal lines to create a stitch pattern.
-As you can see, this liner can be used for multiple things.
+This liner can be used for multiple things.
 The applicator is perfect and allows you to be precise when drawing lines.
 It is definitely a current favorite in my makeup bag!

 Last, but not least, I used Sephora Collection Matte Perfection Powder Foundation to blend and keep my makeup in place.
 For my highlight, I used Ciaté London Dewy Stix in Glow!
 This highlight was perfect for this look because it gave off the perfect glow and it was so easy to use.
-Applying the product to my brush first helped me apply the product better.
+Applying the product to a brush helped with application.

-Once you are done, apply your lashes!
+Lastly, apply your lashes!
 I have mink extensions in the style Simple Spice.
 I got lashed by Bre Nicole at The Glamour District here in Atlanta!
 They are full and natural looking, but still glam!
 They are low maintenance and no mascara is needed!
 If you want to get lashed, visit their website and book your appointment!
-You will not be disappointed!

 I received the Ciaté London products for free from Influenster for testing purposes.